 imPulse offers a cost-effective alternative to power generation on bikes using conventional stepper motors while being able to store the generated energy using almost any powerbank available in the market. imPulse also offers a smart and fully integrated lighting system powered by a second powerbank, so while one powerbank is used for charging, the other one will act as the system’s main source.
 All of this is easily managed by an integrated power distribution board.

-- Power Generation Stage (Minor changes needed)
+- Power Generation Stage (Closed)

-- Data Logger Stage (Minor changes needed)
+- Data Logger Stage (Closed)

-- Smart Lighting System (Current stage)
+- Smart Lighting System Stage (Closed)

-- eBox Stage (Current stage)
+- eBox Stage (Closed)